A tag is custom metadata that adds application-specific meaning to Wavefront objects such alerts, dashboards, events, and sources and metrics.

 When you have many tags in your environment, you can search for tags by typing tag names in the Search box below the Tags heading in the filter bar on the left.
 As you type, the list of tags is filtered by the search string.

 To filter by a tag, click a tag icon.
-You can click the icon in the filter bar on the left or below an entity in an entity browser.
+You can click the icon in the filter bar on the left or below an object in an object browser.